 - You replaced the property.

 - You do not intend to replace the property.

-- You did not replace the property within the specified period of time.
+- · You did not replace the property within the replacement period.

 Changing your mind.
-You can change your mind about whether to report or to postpone your gain at any time before the end of the replacement period.
+You can change your mind about whether to report or to postpone reporting your gain at any time before the end of the replacement period.

 Example.
-Your property was stolen last year.
+Your property was stolen in 2002.
 Your insurance company reimbursed you \$10,000, of which \$5,000 was a gain.
-You reported the \$5,000 gain on your return for last year (the year you realized the gain) and paid the tax due.
-This year you bought replacement property within the replacement period.
+You reported the \$5,000 gain on your return for 2002 (the year you realized the gain) and paid the tax due.
+In 2003 you bought replacement property.
 Your replacement property cost \$9,000.
-Since you reinvested all but \$1,000 of your reimbursement, you can now postpone \$4,000 (\$5,000 - \$1,000) of your gain.
+Since you reinvested all but \$1,000 of your reimbursement, you can now postpone reporting \$4,000 (\$5,000 - \$1,000) of your gain.

-To postpone your gain, file an amended return for last year using Form 1040X.
+To postpone reporting your gain, file an amended return for 2002 using Form 1040X.
 You should attach an explanation showing that you previously reported the entire gain from the theft but you now want to report only the part of the gain (\$1,000) equal to the part of the reimbursement not spent for replacement property.